-Figure 7: In this figure we plot the curves of the the number of reported cases in function of the number of tests parametrized by the time.
+Figure 7: In this figure we plot the curves of the number of reported cases as a function of the number of tests parametrized by the time.
 The top figures (a) and (b) correspond to the daily number of cases and the bottom figures (c) and (d) correspond to the cumulative number of cases.
 On the left-hand side we plot the data (a) and (c) while on the right-hand side we plot the model (b) and (d).
-Parameter values: are the same as in Figure 6.
+Parameter values: Same as in Figure 6.
 In figure (a) we plot the daily number of cases coming from the data as a function of the daily number of tests.
-In figure (b) we plot the daily number of cases given by the model as a function of the cumulative number of cases coming from the data as a function of the cumulative number of tests.
-In figure (d) we plot the cumulative number of cases coming from the model as a function of the cumulative number of tests from the data.
+In figure (b) we plot the daily number of cases given by the model as a function of the daily number of tests coming from the data.
+In figure (c) we plot the cumulative number of cases coming from the data as a function of the data as a function of the cumulative number of tests.
+In figure (d) we plot the cumulative number of cases coming from the data as a function as a function of the cumulative number of tests.
+In figure (d) we plot the cumulative number of cases coming from the data as a function of the data as a function of the cumulative number of tests.
+In figure (d) we plot the cumulative number of cases coming from the model as a function of the cumulative number of tests.

-In Figure 8, our goal is to investigate the effect of a change in the testing policy in the New-York State.
+In Figure 8, our goal is to investigate the effect of a change in the testing policy in the New York State.
 We are particularly interested in estimating the effect of an increase of the number of tests on the epidemic.
-Indeed people commonly say that increasing the number of tests will be beneficial to reduce the number of cases.
-So here, we try to quantify this idea by using our model.

-In Figure 8, we replace the daily number of tests $n{data}(t)$ (coming from the data for New-York's state) in the model by either $2 \times n{data}(t)$, $5 \times n{data}(t)$, $10 \times n{data}(t)$ or $100 \times n{data}(t)$.
+Indeed increasing the number of tests may be thought as beneficial to reduce the number of cases.
+Here we challenge this idea by comparing an increase in the number of tests to the quantitative output of our model.
+In Figure 8, we replace the daily number of tests $n{data}(t)$ (coming from the data for New York's state) in the model by either $2 \times n{data}(t)$, $5 \times n{data}(t)$, $10 \times n{data}(t)$ or $100 \times n{data}(t)$.

-As expected, an increase of the number of tests is helping to reduce the number of cases.
+As expected, an increase of the number of tests is helping to reduce the number of cases at first.
 However, after increasing 10 times the number of tests, there is no significant difference (in the number of reported) between 10 times and 100 times more tests.
 Therefore there must be an optimum between increasing the number of tests (which costs money and other limited resources) and being efficient to slow down the epidemic.

 Figure 8: Cumulative number of cases for different testing strategies: Original (blue curve), doubled (red curve), multiplied by 5 (yellow curve), multiplied by 10 (purple line) and multiplied by 100 (green curve).
-The transmission coefficient depends on the time, according to the formula (4.1) with $\gamma = 0.2$ and τ_0 is fitted by using (3.10).
-Parameter values: are the same as in Figure 6.
+The transmission coefficient depends on the time, according to the formula (4.1) with $\gamma = 0.2$, and τ_0 is fitted by using (3.10).
+Parameter values: they are the same as in Figure 6.
 In figure (a) we plot the cumulated number of cases CR(t) as a function of time.
-In figure (b) we plot the cumulative number of undetectable cases CU(t) as a function of time.
+In figure (b) we plot the cumulative number of undetectable cases CU(t)as a function of time.
 In figure (c) we plot the cumulative number of cases (including covert cases) CD(t) as a function of time.
 Note that the total number of cases (including covert cases) is reduced by 35% when the number of tests is multiplied by 100.